apify/actor-whitepaper/README.md

 ### Local development

+TODO: Explain basic workflow with "apify" - create, run, push etc.

 Actors can be developed and run locally.
-To support running other actors, we need to define mapping of `username/actor` to local directories with `.actor` sub-directory.
+To support running other actors, we need to define mapping of `username/actor` to local or remote git/https directories with `.ACTOR` sub-directory, which is then used to launch actors specified e.g. by `Apify.call('bob/some-actor')'`.

-Explain basic workflow with "apify" - create, run, push etc.

 TODO: Maybe using environment variable with the mapping?

+`apify run` - starts the actor using Dockerfile referenced from `.ACTOR/actor.json` or Dockerfile in the actor top-level directory (if the first is not present)

+`apify push` - uses info from `.ACTOR/actor.json`
+New flags:
+- `--force-title` and `--force-description`
+- `--target` to specify where to deploy.
+See `.ACTOR/actor.json` for details.

 ### Development on Apify platform